What They Do

-- Advising the Commanding Officer regarding the spiritual and ethical wellbeing and morale of their unit
+- Advising the Commanding Officer regarding religious accommodations issues, ethical dilemmas, as well as spiritual and morale issues of the unit

 - Liaising with civilian religious faith groups

-- Referring members to other care providers such as social workers or medical personnel
+- Referring members to other care providers such as social workers, psychologists, or medical personnel

-A Chaplain can work in all military environments with members of the Navy, Army and the Air force.
+A Chaplain can work in all military environments with members of the Navy, Army and the Air Force.
 Chaplains provide a ministry of presence and offer spiritual teaching programs.
 Ceremonies typically require the chaplain to offer prayers, and church services in public and unit parades.
 Liaison with other spiritual leaders in the civilian community is expected.
 Chaplains can work in Canada or may be required to go abroad during operations.
-A Chaplain has privileged access to all members, has no commanding authority, and is prohibited from bearing arms.

 A Chaplain normally starts his or her ministry as a Unit chaplain for the first three to four years.
-Some may be appointed Chapel Life Coordinator or called to lead a small Chaplain Team.
+Some may be appointed Chapel Life Coordinator.
 A variety of experiences in the Navy, Army and Air Force will give the Chaplain the necessary experience to better serve and to undertake more significant responsibilities.
-On promotion to Major, a Chaplain becomes the normal supervisor of peers as a Brigade Chaplain or Staff Officer Chaplain in different areas of responsibilities in the Chaplaincy.
+On promotion to Lieutenant Commander or Major, a Chaplain becomes the normal supervisor of peers as a Brigade Chaplain or Staff Officer Chaplain in different areas of responsibilities in the Chaplaincy.
 At the more senior ranks, Chaplains are normally assigned to Operational and Strategic levels within the Chaplaincy.